USEPA/useeior/README.md

 ### Calculate Model LCI and LCIA

-Calculate model life cycle inventory (LCI) and life cycle impact assessment (LCIA) results under user-specified [perspective](../format-specs/result.md#calculation-perspectives), demand vector (from DemandVectors in the model object or a user-provided vector) and a selected direct requirements matrix (complete or domestic).
+Calculate model life cycle inventory (LCI) and life cycle impact assessment (LCIA) results with a user-specified [calculation perspective](format_specs/Calculation.md#calculation-perspectives), demand vector (from DemandVectors in the model object or a user-provided vector) and  a model [direct requirements matrix](format_specs/Model.md#a).

 ```
 result <- useeior::calculateEEIOModel(model,